Design Invitations

 How to Make Free Microsoft Powerpoint Invitations

-There are a couple different ways to design free invitations in Powerpoint:
+There are a couple different ways to design invitations in Powerpoint:

 One way to design invitations is to create the text and the design in Powerpoint and then print them on plain stock.
 To create your free Powerpoint invitations using this method follow these easy steps: